 A real Canarian experience is tasting papas arrugadas, potatoes that are boiled in salted water with their skins on.
 They will often be served with mojos (sauces), to dip the potatoes in and have more flavor… delicious!
-In general, they are served with two types of sauces: mojo picón, a red sauce that is hot and made with chilli and mojo verde, a green sauce that is mild and made with herbs.
+In general, they are served with two types of sauces: mojo picón, a red sauce that is hot and made with chili and mojo verde, a green sauce that is mild and made with herbs.

 If you go to Lanzarote you have to try the local goat cheese.
 It is sold in supermarkets and will appear on most menus.
 It is often fried or served with an accompaniment such as olives or a savory honey sauce.

 Another great Canarian specialty is called gofio, a type of flour made from roasted corn, wheat and barley.
-It is an important part of the local diet and is added to various foods such as ice cream, a kind of bread which is similar to polenta and milk for children as well as soups and thick sauces.
+It is an important part of the local diet and is added to various foods such as ice cream, a kind of bread that is similar to polenta, and milk for children as well as soups and thick sauces.
 Gofio was used during the time of the Guanches (1st known inhabitants of the Canary Islands) and was thought to be one of the staple foods in their diet.

 The traditional preparation of gofio has been passed down for centuries from generation to generation, making it the second most consumed food product in the whole archipelago, coming just after bananas!